Skip to content

 Fixed Martinsville Dresser

 I had an old American of Martinsville dresser in my family, and its top had suffered water damage from potted plants.
 Since the thin veneer had lifted, cracked, and chipped in one area, I decided to re-veneer the top.
-I filled in the missing veneer sections of the dresser with bondo (see in bondo vs jb weld) and sanded the top.
+I filled in the missing veneer sections of the dresser with Bondo All-Purpose Puttybondo (see in bondo vs jb weld) and sanded the top.
 Cut the veneer to size, leaving a 1/2″ extra edge, and then applied this Dap Weldwood Contact Cement.
 The bonding strength of this glue is impressive.
 Once it’s stuck on, it becomes permanent.

 Leather Work